filippo-orru/personal-site-hugo/content/blog/blocsummer-2024/index.md

 ---
 title: "Blocsummer Statistics 2024"
-description: "How many people managed to do each boulder?"
+subtitle: "How many people managed to do each boulder?"
+description: "An analysis showing how many people managed to do each boulder of a competition held in Graz."
 date: 2024-05-15T13:34:47+02:00
 draft: false